-Coin-counting machines are widely used in banks, supermarkets, and other businesses to streamline the process of tallying up loose change.
+Coin counting machines are widely used in banks, supermarkets, retail stores and other cash handling businesses to streamline the process of tallying up loose change.

 While they can be convenient, their accuracy can vary depending on factors such as maintenance, calibration, and the condition of the coins being counted.